digitalgroove/RoboND-Kinematics-Project/README.md

 - Create individual transformation matrices
 - Substitute the DH table values into the expression with the subs method
 - Create the transformaton matrix from the base frame to the end effector by composing the individual link transforms
-- Extract rotation matrices from the transformation matrices, in Sympy we are able to slice submatrices
 - Initialize an empty list to be used as service response
-- IK code starts here:
+- Start a loop to go through all the end-effector poses received from the request
-- Contains joint angle positions, velocities, accelerations, and efforts.
+- Get only trajectory points (positions) from the service message (it also contains velocities, accelerations, and efforts)
-- We will only use position field for a specific end-effector position
-- Extract end-effector position and orientation from request
+- Extract end-effector position (px,py,pz) and orientation (roll, pitch, yaw) from the request
-- px,py,pz = end-effector position
-- roll, pitch, yaw = end-effector orientation

 ### Second part of implementation
 **Goal is to calculate the joint angles based on the position and orientation of the end-effector:**

 Steps:
-- We start by getting end effector rotation matrix
+- Get end effector rotation matrix
 - Create symbols for calculating the end effector rotation matrix
 - Calculate each rotation matrix about each axis
 - Obtain one single rotation matrix for the gripper by multiplying the yaw, pitch, and roll rotation matrices
 - Compensate for rotation discrepancy between DH parameters and Gazebo
 - Apply rotation error correction to align our DH parameters with that of the URDF file
 - Create a matrix of the gripper position from the positions extracted from the end-effector poses received from the request
-- We can now calculate the wrist center using the end-effector POSITION (EE) and the end-effector ROTATION (ROT_EE)
+- Now calculate the wrist center using the end-effector POSITION (EE) and the end-effector ROTATION (ROT_EE)

-- Finally calculate joint angles (thetas) using the Geometric IK method
+Finally calculate joint angles (thetas) using the Geometric IK method:
-- Calculate theta1 usig the wrist center
+- Calculate theta1 using the wrist center
-- Side-side-side triangle calculation for theta2 and theta3
+- Do a side-side-side triangle calculation for theta2 and theta3
 - Calculate sides a, b and c
 - Calculate correponding angles a, b and c
 - Derive theta2 and theta3
-- Get the rotation matrix from base_link to link3 by multiplying the rotation matrices
-- extracted from the transformation matrices
+- Get the rotation matrix from base_link to link3 by multiplying the rotation matrices extracted from the transformation matrices
 - Substitute the theta1,2,3 values into the rotation matrix from base_link to link3 using the subs method
-- Now we calculate the rotation matrix from three to six.
-For that we take the rotation matrix of the end effector
-- and multiply it by the inverse of the rotation matrix from base_link to link3
+- Calculate the rotation matrix from three to six.
+Take the rotation matrix of the end effector and multiply it by the inverse of the rotation matrix from base_link to link3
-- Our last step is to calculate theta4, theta5 and theta6
+- As last step calculate theta4, theta5 and theta6
-- We calculate euler angles from rotation matrix

 ### YouTube video